perforce/setup-p4/README.md

   uses: perforce/p4-github-actions@master
   with:
     command: login
-    global_options: '-p public.perforce.com:1666 -u andy_boutte'
+    global_options: '-p helixcore.example.com:1666 -u andy'
     env:
     	P4PASSWD: ${{ secrets.P4PASSWD }}
 ```

 To use the above step your Github Repository will need to have a Secret named `P4PASSWD`and the contents will need to be the Helix Core password of the user you want to authenticate as.

-You can name your GitHub Repositry Secret anything you would like but the Action expects you to set the environment variable `P4PASSWD` value to your secret.
+You can name your GitHub Repository Secret anything you would like but the Action expects you to set the environment variable `P4PASSWD` value to your secret.

 ## What This Action Does